Dissecting Quantum Phase Transition in the Transverse Ising Model: Introduction

-The method we adopt consists of two successive diagonalizations to treat the model with a finite lattice size.
-The first diagonalization is performed in an operator space to obtain fundamental patterns, characterized by the patterns' energies and the ordered lattice operators.
-This pattern picture is proved to be equivalent to the original Hamiltonian in nature.
-The second diagonalization is performed in the usual spin basis, as done in direct numerical exact diagonalization, which proves the validity of our pattern formulation.
-With the patterns at hand, we analyze the process of phase transition and identify the roles played by the patterns as varying the Ising interacting strength.
-This is what means in the title that we dissect the QPT of the transverse-field Ising model.
-In addition, we present a histogram of pattern occupancy to further show how happens the phase transition underlying the pattern picture.
-It is straightforward to extend the pattern formulation to higher dimensional cases and other many-body models in order to further explore the intriguing physics of phase transitions involved in those models.
+The method we adopt consists of two successive diagonalizations.
+For the TIM with $L$ interacting spins, the first diagonalization is performed in an operator space to obtain fundamental patterns, characterized by the patterns' eigenvalues $\lambda_n$ and the ordered spin operators $\{i\hat\sigma^y_1, \hat\sigma^z_1, i\hat\sigma^y_2, \hat\sigma^z_2, \cdots, i\hat\sigma^y_L, \hat\sigma^z_L\}$.
+The obtained new Hamiltonian is proved to be completely equivalent to the original one.
+The second diagonalization is performed in the usual spin basis, as done in direct numerical exact diagonalization.
+With the patterns at hand, we analyze the microscopic process of analogue of phase transition and identify the roles played by different patterns as varying the Ising interacting strength $J$.
+This is what means in the title that we dissect the QPT of the TIM.
+In addition, we present the pattern occupancy to further show how the analogue of phase transition occurs underlying the pattern picture.
+It is straightforward to extend the pattern picture to higher dimensional cases and other many-body models in order to further explore the intriguing physics of phase transitions involved in those models.

+The paper is organized as follows.
+In Sec. \ref{sec:level2}, we introduce the TIM and outline the method used to derive patterns.
+In Sec. \ref{sec:level3}, we present patterns' information for finite lattice sizes of $L=6, 8, 10, 12$ and analyze their properties.
+In Sec. \ref{sec:level4}, we investigate the analogue of ground-state phase transition for these finite lattice sizes using the pattern picture.
+In Sec. \ref{sec:level5}, we extend our analysis to larger lattice sizes of $L=16, 32, 64$, and $128$ in order to exhibit how the analogue of the QPT studied above approaches to the real QPT in the thermodynamic limit.
+Finally, Sec. \ref{Conclusion} is devoted to conclusion and discussion.